 Get Married or Find a Partner

 This may be easy or difficult for you to obtain depending on your relationship status (or if you even have one).
-If you are married to a partner who is from another country – this is by far the easiest to obtain a visa.
+If you are married to a partner who is from another country – this is by far the easiest way to obtain a visa.
 Your husband or wife can petition you to immigrate and move to their country.
 If you’re not married, some countries have what’s called a partner visa.
-This is pretty self-explanatory but basically you do not need to be married.
+This is pretty self-explanatory but basically, you do not need to be married.
 As long as your partner meets the income threshold, is able to support you and prove a durable relationship.
 This last part can be quite daunting as some visas require you to have witness statements, provide proof of evidence of your relationship like photos or a timeline of when you first met.
 This is to ensure that individuals are not faking relationships to emigrate over.

 Final Thoughts on Legitimate Ways for Americans to Move Abroad

-Nearly 9 million US citizens live abroad in a foreign country, so why can’t you too?
+Nearly 9 million US citizens are living abroad in a foreign country, so why can’t you too?
 Some say you have to be at the right place at the right time, which I don’t disagree with.
 However, I believe it takes thorough research, intrinsic motivation and action to emigrate to a country.
 If you believe moving overseas is for you but are unsure of what destination to choose.
 Read about the best places to live in Europe to give you some better ideas.
 Next, check out these helpful tips on what to before moving abroad.
-You’ll have a better sense of what to prepare for your move.
+You’ll have a better sense of what to prepare for your upcoming move.